LordRadai/Dishonored2-Debug/README.md

 writeEntitiesFileWithError - writes out a production build .entities file for the specified map

 writeImage - Writes a tga for a given image

+## Things to note
+Certain features look like they have been disabled.
+Godmode, infinite coin, debug drawing mostly do not seem to work.
+I might be missing something, maybe changing a 0 to a 1 will make them work, it needs investigating.